-Voter anomalies are part of the election process and rarely are elections problem-free.
-Retail anomalies are voting irregularities committed by individuals, such as duplicate voting, impersonation, dead people voting, or voting by felons and noncitizens.
+Voter anomalies are part of the election process, and rarely are elections problem-free.
+Retail anomalies are voting irregularities committed by individuals, such as duplicate voting, impersonation, voting in the name of dead people, or voting by felons and noncitizens.
 Election officials may also perpetrate retail anomalies by preventing individuals from voting.
 Retail anomalies in a district may affect a close election.
 In worst cases, the district may have a recount or even reelection.
 Retail anomalies do not undermine democracy and indicate that the electoral process in the district should be further fine-tuned for legitimacy.

 In contrast to retail anomalies, election fraud claims point out the size and scope of a rigged general election to achieve a pre-determined outcome in favor of a political party or a presidential candidate.
 For example, on October 26, in Georgia, Georgian Dream, a pro-Russian political party, won the general election by a wide margin.
 The Georgian President and opposition parties claimed massive fraud and Russian interference and called on citizens to take to the streets to protest.